Dhiraj4-alt/vsd_RISC_V_week1/README.md

 ### Prerequsites

-This is day 5 of Labs in the program and it has Files Taken directly from the github repo
+This is day-2 of Labs in the tapeout program and it has Files Taken directly from the github repo
 ```
 https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop/tree/eb29a38c8125be9020b3577dfeabbe6843bca1fa/my_lib/verilog_model
 ```